SFC Etar Veliko Tarnovo: Foreign players

-Etar II
+Reserve team

 Etar II (Етър II) is a Bulgarian football team based in Veliko Tarnovo.
 It is the reserve team of Etar Veliko Tarnovo, and currently plays in Third League, the third level of Bulgarian football.

 Current squad

 Notable players

-The footballers enlisted below have international caps for their respective countries or more than 100 caps for Etar.
+Had international caps for their respective countries, held any club record, or had more than 100 league appearances.
 Players whose name is listed in bold represented their countries.